Planting & Care

 This is really up to you.
 If you choose not to you will have a smaller center flower which blooms before the side buds.
 You may cut this center bloom out and enjoy a bouquet of small side flowers!
 Or disbud some and leave some side buds so you can judge how you like them best.
 Or just let nature do what comes naturally.

-In the late Fall, between Halloween and Thanksgiving, you should cut peony stems off to ground.
+1) In the late Fall, between Halloween and Thanksgiving, you should cut peony stems off to ground, tree peonies do not get cut back to the ground (the woody stems stay intact), only herbaceous and intersectional peonies get cut to the ground.
 For preventative measures the stems and foliage should be placed in the garbage to prevent the spread of any botrytis spores (grey mold) that might be present.
 Composting materials with botrytis can help to multiply and spread these fungal spores.
 Botrytis is a natural fungus that is present in the soil.
 Its job is to break down dead plant material.
 In prolonged cool, rainy weather it can get mixed up and attack live plant material.